The-going/evlproject/content/core/user-api/function_index/_index.md

 </table>
 </div>

-<sup>1</sup> Defines the stage switching behavior for out-of-band
+<sup>1</sup> Defines the stage switching behavior for EVL threads:
-callers:

-- &#9651; the core may switch the caller to the out-of-band execution stage if running in-band at the time of the call.
+- &#9651; the core may promote the caller to the out-of-band execution stage if running in-band at the time of the call.

-- &#9661; the core may switch the current stage, demoting the caller to in-band mode if running out-of-band at the time of the call.
+- &#9661; the core may demote the caller to the in-band execution stage if running out-of-band at the time of the call.

 - &#9866; the call does not entail any stage switch.

 <sup>2</sup> Whether this call is also available to non-EVL threads,
-i.e. threads not [attached]({{< relref "core/user-api/thread/_index.md#evl_attach_self" >}}) to the EVL core.
+i.e. threads _not_ [attached]({{< relref
+"core/user-api/thread/_index.md#evl_attach_self" >}}) to the EVL core.

 <sup>3</sup> Except if the caller undergoes the [SCHED_WEAK]({{<